ccaballeroh/peptides/README.md

 ## Installing Instructions

-You must create a new conda environment with the following command in Anaconda prompt:
+You must create a new conda environment with the following command in Anaconda Prompt:

 ```bash
 conda env create --file pept_seq.yml